cloudinary-training/cld-advanced-concepts/README.md

 Sign up [here](https://cloudinary.com/users/register/free)

-For example, I can create an account with this email:
+For example, I can create a training account with this email:
-`My-GMail-account+training@cloudinary.com`
+`me+training@gmail.com`
 Be sure to check your email to confirm your new account.

 This is important, as we’ll be configuring settings and using Cloudinary add-ons.